Cast Love Island 2020 | Meet the confirmed winter lineup - Mash Viral

-It may be winter, but Love Island is back with more fun in the sun this Sunday than 12 singletons leave for the new South African villa and say goodbye.
+After months of anticipation, Love Island is back with more fun in the sun than 12 singletons leave for the new villa in Cape Town, South Africa and say goodbye.

 The ITV2-Goliath confirmed last year that another winter series with a prize money of £ 50,000 is on the way.

-We now have the confirmed cast in which Rochelle Humes’ sister, Sophie Piper, drives to Villa Love Island with a former Miss Ghana and for the first time female twins.
+In our line-up we see a brand new cast of characters hoping for love, including Rochelle Humes’ sister Sophie Piper, who is heading to the Love Island mansion with a former Miss Ghana UK candidate and for the first time female twins.
 We haven’t even mentioned the heir to the Lanhydrock estate …

 Laura Whitmore takes over the presentation from Caroline Flack and Iain Stirling returns to narrate the series, which returns on Sunday, January 12th, at 9 p.m.